 October 19, 2020

-With more time spent at home away from school, clubs, or in-person social interactions during the COVID-19 pandemic, children have more screen time, an increased susceptibility to cyberbullying, and are more likely to participate in cyberbullying their peers.
+With more time spent at home away from school, clubs, or in-person social interactions during the COVID-19 pandemic, children have more screen time, increased susceptibility to cyberbullying, and are more likely to participate in cyberbullying than their peers.

 According to the American Adolescent Psychiatric Association, “stress and mental health conditions may be exacerbated by cyberbullying, particularly among those who have experienced emotional abuse.’